ssbc/jitdb/README.md

 of a message.
 Seq refers to the 0-based position of a message in the log.

-### paginate(operation, seq, limit, descending, onlyOffset, cb)
+### paginate(operation, seq, limit, descending, onlyOffset, sortBy, cb)

 Query the database returning paginated results.
-If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run. `onlyOffset` can be used to return offset instead of the actual messages.
+If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run. `onlyOffset` can be used to return offset instead of the actual messages. `sortBy` defaults to creation time of messages.
+By setting this to `arrival`, the results are sorted by when they were added to the database.
+This can be important for messages from other peers that might arrive out of order compared when they were created.

 The result is an object with the fields:

 - `data`: the actual messages
 - `total`: the total number of messages